-From Malancrav you can continue your journey to Biertan via Nou Sasesc and Copsa Mare, this time getting a view of Saxon Transylvania from Sibiu County.
-The key attractions of this route that departs from the Apafi Mansion in Malancrav are Copsa Mare, a small village with a 14th-century fortified church, and Biertan with is major UNESCO World Heritage Site.
+From Malancrav, you can continue your journey to Biertan via Nou Sasesc and Copsa Mare.
+The key attractions of this route that departs from the Apafi Mansion in Malancrav are Copsa Mare, a small village with a 14th-century fortified church, and Biertan with its major UNESCO World Heritage Site.

 You can rent a bike in Biertan.